 You Spoke, We Listened

-The majority of submissions were concerned about tree losses, potential habitat impacts and for the preservation of the volcanic diatreme that is expressed in the eastern quarry cliff face.
+In particular, concerns were expressed about tree losses and potential habitat impacts, and support expressed for the preservation of the volcanic diatreme that is expressed in the eastern quarry cliff face.

-As a result of concerns raised, we have made some changes and have been able to further reduce the extent of works that will be undertaken on site to create Hornsby Park.
+As a result, changes were made resulting in further reduction to the extent of works that will be undertaken on site to create Hornsby Park.

 See the Transformation

 The project to fill the quarry from the Northconnex tunnel is now nearing completion.

 The new landform allows us to begin to visualise the activities that will be suitable in each of the areas.

 Fifty landscape architecture students from the University of New South Wales brought their ideas for opportunities at the Hornsby park site as a major third-year project.

 We selected five of these projects to highlight the diverse possibilities that can be realised at Hornsby Park.
 Check out these great visions.

 We answer some of the commonly asked questions about the Hornsby Park Development.